Caravan to Vaccarès (film): Production

-The story was originally written as a screenplay before being turned into a novel.
+The story was originally written as a screenplay developed by MacLean with Geoffrey Reeve before being turned into a novel.

+Reeve had previously directed another story of Maclean's, Puppet on a Chain.
+That had been adapted by Paul Wheeler wrote the script for Vaccares for £2,000.

-The film was shot on location in the Camargue.
+The film was shot on location in the Camargue in late 1973.
 The finale, where David Birney is dropped into a bull ring from a helicopter, was filmed last.

+The Rank Organisation financed four films by the end of the 1974 financial year,Carry on Dick, Carry on Girls, The Belstone Fox and Don't Just Lie There, Say Something, and partly financed Soft Beds and Hard Battles and Caravan to Vaccares.

 Reception

 The film had a royal premiere at the Odeon in Leicester Square honour of the Save the Children Fund.
 It was attended by Princess Anne and her then-husband Mark Phillips, but not MacLean who refused to attend.

 Critique

 The Guardian praised Rampling's beauty but said Birney "is about as expressive as a constipated owl" and that the film had "rather plastic romance and enough cinematic action to fill half a bucket with stuntmen's sweat."

+"I guarantee there isn't an incident in this film you haven't seen before" wrote the Evening Standard.

+Filmink claimed the film had "the most perfect Maclean heroine (Charlotte Rampling, who is beautiful, brave, feisty, exotic and mysterious) and the most miscast Maclean hero (David Birney, who plays a tough, sexy adventurer like a sitcom TV cop.)."